-This list is a general highlight of ineligible candidates and not meant to be conclusive list of every condition.
+This list is a general highlight of ineligible candidates and is not meant to be a conclusive list of every condition.
 Individual differences may apply.

 Who does not qualify for Hijama?

-• Individuals with a cardiac pacemaker or implanted Defibrillator (for liability).
+• Patients with a cardiac pacemaker or implanted Defibrillator.

 • Individuals experiencing a fever.